Goodbye 2010s – My 2011 Vancouver Trip and Why Repeat Visits Are Nice

-And I can’t blame people for wanting to visit Vancouver because the city is gorgeous.
-Part of my trip was inside a conference centre attending talks about blogging, SEO, writing, marketing, etc. I’m sure that’s not so exciting to many people, but I found it interesting and got to meet some bloggers (though I’m an introvert and not really great at networking).
+I can’t blame people for wanting to visit Vancouver because the city is gorgeous.
+Part of my trip was inside a conference centre attending talks about blogging, SEO, writing, marketing, etc. I’m sure that’s not so exciting to many people.
+I found it interesting and I got to meet some bloggers (though I’m an introvert and not really great at networking).

-One thing that was unique about this trip was that it took place while The Vancouver Canucks were in the playoffs for The 2011 Stanley Cup.
-I wasn’t there when they lost and the riots were going on (something that’s just awful, but I’m not gonna get on my high horse and point fingers; I know Edmonton has had riots after The Oiler’s lost in 2006…some people get stupid over sports).
-However I was there when The Canuck’s won their last game in that series against The Boston Bruins in that series.
-I’m not a huge sports person (I mean I cheer for my local sports teams, but I’m not super invested in games).
-However I gotta say energy in the air was electric as there was tons of people watching the game on giant outdoor screens downtown.
-I also happened to be wearing blue and green (Canuck team colours) that day, so I had a lot of people (likely very drunk people) giving me high fives.
-If you’re visiting a city when their local sports team is a finals/playoff game wear the team’s colours and you’ll be greeted with a lot of enthusiasm.
+One thing that was unique about this trip was that it took place while the local National Hockey League (NHL) team The Vancouver Canucks were in the playoffs for The 2011 Stanley Cup.
+I wasn’t there when they lost and the riots took place (something that’s just awful, but I’m not gonna get on my high horse and point fingers; I know Edmonton has had riots after The Oiler’s lost the playoffs in 2006…some people get stupid over sports).
+However, I was there when The Canuck’s won their last game in that series against The Boston Bruins.
+I’m not a huge sports person (I cheer for my local sports teams, but I’m not super invested in games).
+However, I have to say the energy in the air was electric as there were tons of people watching the game on giant outdoor screens downtown.
+I also happened to be wearing the Canuck team colours of blue and green, something I didn’t plan.
+Anyway, there were a lot of people (likely very drunk) giving me high fives.
+I probably wouldn’t had the same reception from people if I was wearing the Boston Bruins team colours of black and yellow.
+If you’re visiting a city when the local sports team is in a finals or playoff game then wear the team’s colours, and you’ll be greeted with a lot of enthusiasm.

 I’ve written before that I like to have a quest, but it isn’t always super big.
 I do like to have something to look forward to when I travel.
-I’m a planner, so I always try to find something I want to see or do at destination; in Vancouver it was visiting the Dr. Sun Yat-Sen Classical Chinese Gardens.
-The gardens are quite beautiful, and like the name says they’re designed in a classical Chinese style (for gardens I guess).
-I was there in June so there lots of plants and flowers in bloom.
+I’m a planner, so I always try to find something I want to see or do at a destination.
+In Vancouver this was visiting the Dr. Sun Yat-Sen Classical Chinese Gardens.
+The gardens are quite beautiful, and like the name says they’re designed in a classical Chinese style (for gardens that is).
+I was there in June so there were lots of plants and flowers in bloom.
 This was something I hadn’t been able to do on my previous visits to Vancouver, so I’m glad I got to go there on this trip.

-And best of all I got to see my friend (the same one I went to Toronto with) as she had moved to Vancouver earlier in the year.
-We went out for lunch and had a great time like we always do when we get together.
-Having a friend live in a place you’re visiting is always nice because they know how to get around and knows where to go.
+Best of all I got to see my friend (the same one I went to Toronto with in 2010) as she had moved to Vancouver earlier in the year.
+We went out for lunch and had a great time, like we always do when we get together.
+Having a friend live in a place you’re visiting is always nice because they know how to get around and know where to go.
 It makes for a less stressful trip.

-My friend still in Vancouver, and that’s a good enough excuse for me to fly out for a visit every so often.
+My friend is still in Vancouver, and that’s a good enough excuse for me to fly out and visit every so often.
 I was there in 2015 and this past June, and I’ll definitely be back again at some point.
-Vancouver is too close, and too awesome for me not to visit over and over.
+Vancouver is too close and too awesome for me not to visit again.